camilocarrillo/check_score/README.md

 # check_score

-python MPA5.py <input> will measure the score for input files:
+python MPA5.py int_hc.txt will measure the score for input files:

+The first argument is the file with the true hotel clusters (id hotel_cluster)

-If not argument is provided the script will run 4 benchmark examples:
+If not extra-argumens are provided the script will run 4 benchmark examples:

 1. submit_top5.txt (top hotel_clusters in the trainig samples)
 2. submit_random5.txt (random integers organized in the right output format)
 3. submit_perfect1.txt (perfect hotel_cluster prediction in the first position)
 4. submit_perfect2.txt (perfect hotel_cluster prediction in the second position)

-This is the output of the script ~/d/kaggle/check_score$ python MPA5.py true file:int_hc.txt
+This is the output of the script when int_hc.txt as true file is used ~/d/kaggle/check_score$ python MPA5.py true file:int_hc.txt
 Benchmarks: